Learn About Food Additives

 Most food additives are ingredients that help preserve or enhance the flavor of processed foods.
 Here's a list of some of the most common food additives.

-Nutritional Ingredients: Food Additives That May Be Good for You
+Food Additives That May Be Good for You

 Nutritional ingredients are a special class of food additives that have health benefits.
 They include supplemental vitamins, minerals, probiotics and antioxidants.
 Learn more about these ingredients.

-What are Enriched and Fortified Foods?
+What Are Enriched and Fortified Foods?

 Many processed foods are enriched or fortified because they have fiber, vitamins, or minerals added to them when they're manufactured.
 Learn the difference between enrichment and fortification.